-He is a multi-identity artist based on his diverse academic background in the field of art.
-He will contribute his research, ideas, and concepts that he has developed through experience and experimentation, and will share these with other participants.
-In general, Bahzad describes himself as a visual artist and performer.
+He is a Interdisciplinary artist based on his diverse academic background in the field of art.
+He contributes his research, ideas and concepts that he develops through experience and Liveness, and shares them with the public.
+In general, Bahzad describes himself as a visual artist and Performance maker.
 In this context, he offers strong skills in presenting artistic concepts through adopting new and diverse materials and methods.

-Installation and performance are the focal points on which he has worked in recent years.
-His work deals with the concept of body, space and partly improvisational forms of movement.
+Despite touching upon a wide range of subjects, his work mostly deals with the concept of body, space and improvisational forms of movement.
 With sound and sometimes without sound components, however, it is possible to use the body as an instrument in space, to create a dialogue between the body and the spectator, and to create a relationship between several elements.
 This includes the relationship between perception and the body as sculpture mass in this spatial context.

 Having Installation and Performance as the focal points of his work over the past years and being inspired by his cultural roots, his topics of work is often defined by an integration of folk dances and traditional practices, prevalent in the Middle East and Central Asia, into the movement sequences.
 This gives him an opportunity to explore the perception and impressions created by his work on a Western audience.